mletras89/QDMI/README.md

 and remote quantum devices, support for modern compilation and optimization techniques, and enables both current and future high-level abstractions for quantum programming.
-This stack is designed to be capable of deployment in a variety of scenarios via flexible configuration options, including stand-alone scenarios for individual systems, cloud access to a variety of backends as well as tight integration into HPC environments supporting quantum acceleration.
+This stack is designed to be capable of deployment in a variety of scenarios via flexible configuration options, including stand-alone scenarios for individual systems, cloud access to a variety of devices as well as tight integration into HPC environments supporting quantum acceleration.
 Within the MQV, a concrete instance of the MQSS is deployed at the LRZ for the MQV, serving as a single access point to all of its quantum devices via multiple compatible access paths, including a web portal, command line